Mgldvd/markdown-template/README.md

 - Parameters are separated by `|` (whitespace ignored).
 - Required fields end with a space and `?}}`.
 - `width` accepts CSS-compatible units (`px`, `%`, `em`, `rem`, `vw`, etc.).
+- `height` accepts the same CSS-compatible units and controls the vertical footprint of form controls.
 - `regex` defines formatting patterns (no delimiters).
+- Named attributes using `key=value` can be appended in any order after the positional parameters; parsers should capture unknown keys for extensibility.
+- `format` refines how data is displayed or validated (e.g., `DD/MM/YYYY`, `currency:usd`, `drawn_or_typed`).
 - Undefined variables are created automatically with default settings.

 ### Replacement